GranuFlo and NaturaLyte Lawsuits

-People began filing GranuFlo and NaturaLyte lawsuits after an internal company memo anonymously shared with the U.S. Food and Drug Administration (FDA) in 2012 led many injured patients to believe that Fresenius had prior knowledge regarding risks associated with the use of its dialysis products but failed to share that information with the public.
-The memo advised the company’s own physicians of an increased risk of cardiac arrest in patients due to metabolic alkalosis (too much bicarbonate — or carbon dioxide — in the blood) due to the improper use and dosing of Granuflo and Naturalyte in dialysis treatments.
+People began filing GranuFlo and NaturaLyte lawsuits after an internal company memo anonymously shared with the U.S. Food and Drug Administration in 2012 surfaced insinuating that Fresenius knew about risks associated with the dialysis products and failed to share that information with the public.
+The memo advised the company’s own physicians of an increased risk of cardiac arrest in patients due to metabolic alkalosis (too much bicarbonate — or carbon dioxide — in the blood) because of the improper use and dosing of Granuflo and Naturalyte in dialysis treatments.

-The memo came following a study Fresenius conducted in its facilities between January 1 and December 31, 2010.
+The memo followed a study Fresenius conducted in its facilities between Jan.
+1 and Dec.
+31, 2010.
 The study identified 941 patients in 667 Fresenius facilities who experienced cardiopulmonary arrests within the facilities.

 The results showed that hemodialysis patients were up to six times more likely to be at risk of cardiopulmonary arrest if they had elevated pre-dialysis bicarbonate levels.
 This conclusion caused Fresenius to research the issue of bicarbonate overdose and resulting metabolic alkalosis following dialysis treatments.
 This was done “too late,” according to injured plaintiffs.

-The company memo was internally distributed on November 4, 2011, nearly four to five months prior to it coming to the attention of the FDA and other dialysis centers using the company’s products.
+The company memo was internally distributed on Nov.
+4, 2011, about four to five months prior to it coming to the attention of the FDA and other dialysis centers using the company’s products.
 A Class I recall (the most serious type of recall as classified by the FDA) followed for all lots of Granuflo acid concentrate, with the FDA determining that the company violated regulations regarding false and misleading labeling by not including such relevant information.

 Injuries in GranuFlo and NaturaLyte lawsuits claim the dialysis chemicals caused injuries, from irregular levels of electrolytes in the blood to sudden heart attacks.
 Plaintiffs from across the country filed suits against Fresenius for injuries they incurred after using Granuflo and/or Naturalyte, or for injuries incurred by their loved ones that resulted in death.